Sebbl22/azure-devops-migration-tools/docs/index.md

 However sometimes you want to move data to another field, or use a regex to parse out just the bits that you want.
 To help we have built a number of mapping tools that should give you the versatility you need.

-* **FieldtoFieldMap** - Just want to map one field to another?
+* **FieldToFieldMap** - Just want to map one field to another?
 This is the one for you.
-* **FieldtoFieldMultiMap** - Allows you to create a list of one to one field maps.
+* **FieldToFieldMultiMap** - Allows you to create a list of one to one field maps.
 * **FieldMergeMap** - Ever wanted to merge two or three fields?
 This mapping will let you do just that.
 * **FieldBlankMap** - Allows you to set an already populated field to empty
-* **FieldtoTagMap** - Want to take a field and convert its value to a tag?
+* **FieldToTagMap** - Want to take a field and convert its value to a tag?
 Done...
 * **FieldValueMap** - Need to map not just the field but also values?
 This is the default value mapper.
-* **FieldValuetoTagMap** - Need to create a Tag based on a field value?
+* **FieldValueToTagMap** - Need to create a Tag based on a field value?
 Just create a regex match and choose how to populate the target.
 * **RegexFieldMap** - I just need that bit of a field... need to send "2016.2" to two fields, one for year and one for release?
 Done.
 * **TreeToTagMap** - Need to clear out those nasty Area tree hierarchies?
 This creates Tags for each node in the Area Path...